Ghostom998/PhotoCopy/README.md

 ##Low Priority:
     Features:
-    - Use Docopt module to make arg parsing simpler and to a more modern standard
+    - Use Docopt module to make arg parsing simpler and to a more modern standard Bug Fix:
-    - Implement a logger to aid with debugging
-    Bug Fix:
     - More error checking, throw meaningful exceptions to aid with debugging